xma711/notebook/big_data/clustering/README.md

 Assign points that are nearest to the centroid as a cluster.

-Recomputer centroids again based on the new clusters.
+Recompute centroids again based on the new clusters.

 Re-assign points to the new centroids.